 Buying a new TV is often a big budget-stretching event, especially if you want a model that is all singing and dancing (so to speak).
 You’ll be glad to hear, then, that many models come with at least a 1-2 year guarantee as standard, which will cover you for any faults that develop with the technology (though not accidental damage).

-Tuning into a BBC podcast with Martin Lewis, it’s explained that, should your TV fail you beyond the warranty, you need to ask yourself, ‘what is a reasonable amount of time for this television to last?’.
+Tuning into a BBC podcast with Martin Lewis (opens in new tab), it’s explained that, should your TV fail you beyond the warranty, you need to ask yourself, ‘what is a reasonable amount of time for this television to last?’.
 It’s often subjective reasoning, i.e. if you’ve spent £2,000 on something, you would expect it to last a few years.
-Therefore, if your reasoning is realistic and not something down to you, you will have the Consumer Rights Act to fall back on as it’s not fit for purpose.
+Therefore, if your logic is realistic and not something down to you, you will have the Consumer Rights Act to fall back on as it’s not fit for purpose.

 - We hope this guide has gone someway in helping.
 Want to see our full list again?
 Jump back up to the top ^